Point Defiance Park: Brownfields and boating facilities

-After a century of depositing slag into the waters of Puget Sound, Asarco's Tacoma Smelter created a peninsula to form the park's protected harbor.
-The Tacoma Yacht Club sits on the peninsula's promontory as a guardian of snug harbor.
+After a century of depositing slag into the waters of Puget Sound, the ASARCO Tacoma Smelter created a peninsula to form the park's protected harbor.
+The Tacoma Yacht Club and Dune Peninsula Park sit on the peninsula's promontory as a guardian of snug harbor.
 A public boat launch at the entrance of the harbor is part of the park's recreational facilities.